 The salaries available for Toxicologists can be highly competitive, but they usually range from $35,620 to $97,350 annually.
 Typically, Toxicologists who have obtained a Doctoral Degree and have over 10 years experience make the most within this occupation.

 “Earning potential as a Toxicologist is dependent on where an individual lives and the type of environment they would like to work in,” Botch-Jones explained.
 “Some choose to work for pharmaceutical companies,laboratories or in industry settings where the earning potentials may be even greater.”

-A recent survey by the Society of Toxicology revealed that salaries vary by degree.
-With a bachelor’s degree, toxicologists earned a average starting salary of under $50,000 a year in 2008.
+With a bachelor’s degree, toxicologists earned a average salary of $59,150.
 Those with master’s degrees averaged just over $50,000, while those with doctorates earned closer to $100,000 a year.